Information you will need for your application

-For your Tier 4 student visa application you will need to submit your transcripts, exam certificates and references showing that you have satisfied the entry requirements for your course at Cardiff University.
+For your Student visa application you will need to submit your transcripts, exam certificates and references showing that you have satisfied the entry requirements for your course at Cardiff University.
 Your CAS will list the qualifications you need to submit.

 If any of the documents (for example, references, qualifications, transcripts and bank statements) you are submitting are not in English, then you must also include a fully certified translation by a professional translator.

-You need to show that you have a certain amount of money to cover your tuition fees and living costs in order to get a Tier 4 student visa.
+You need to show that you have a certain amount of money to cover your tuition fees and living costs in order to get a Student visa.

 If you are coming to Cardiff for a postgraduate research or a taught postgraduate course in certain science, engineering or technology subjects in the areas listed by the Academic Technology Approval Scheme (ATAS), you will need an ATAS certificate.
 Some enhanced undergraduate degree courses such as MEng also need ATAS clearance.